 - Impact!
 Conducting research, developing and effecting policy solutions, and jumpstarting new sustainability practices is incredibly difficult but also deeply rewarding.

-(Faculty Mentor/s: Nicholas Sawicki, Professor and Chair, Dept. of Art Architecture & Design; Brian Slocum, Director, Design Labs)
+Lead Mentors: Nicholas Sawicki, Art, Architecture & Design, and Brian Slocum, Director, Design Labs